Policy Manual

 16. The teacher-leader shall ensure the following are available:

-4. information regarding medication and medi-alert needs of participants;
+16.3. information regarding medication and medi-alert needs of participants; and

-17. The teacher-leader shall ensure that, when necessary (such as in the case of overnight field trips involving students of both genders) supervisors of both genders shall be present.
+17. The teacher-leader shall ensure that, when necessary (such as in the case of overnight field trips involving students of different genders), staff supervisors of different genders shall be present.

 18. For challenging physical activities, competent instruction and supervision in these activities are mandatory.
 Competence may be established by virtue of a certificate from a governing body for activities such as skiing, swimming, and canoeing.
 In areas where certificates are not issued, competency may be that recognized by virtue of experience and demonstrated expertise in the activity.